SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 as shown in :ref:`Enumerations_ConsideringEnumerationValuesWithASwitchStatement`.
 The enumeration type is pattern-matched against the enumerator patterns in the case blocks of the ``switch`` statement, as described in :ref:`Patterns_EnumeratorPattern`.

+You can extend the behavior of an enumeration type with an extension declaration, as discussed in :ref:`Declarations_ExtensionDeclaration`.

 ..
 TODO: Note that you can require protocol adoption,
     by using a protocol type as the raw value type,